Cupcake Jemma: Red Velvet Cupcakes

-These cupcakes are hands down one of my all-time favorites to make and, of course, to eat!
-The original recipe yields 24 cupcakes, but I’ve halved the ingredients to make around 12 (you might end up with 11, depending on how much you fill each case).
+These Red Velvet Cupcakes are hands down one of my all-time favourites to bake - and, of course, to eat!
+The original Cupcake Jemma recipe makes 24, but I’ve halved it to get around 12 perfect cupcakes (depending on how generous you are with your batter).

 Method: